ut21/Ray-Tracing-Basics/raytracingblog.md

 ## The vec3 Class

-We will be creating a class called vec3 the objects of which stores three float values corresponding to rgb.
+I created a class called vec3 the objects of which stores three float values corresponding to rgb.
 This is my `vec3.h` file:

 ```cpp
 #ifndef VEC3H